bun test decides which files to run as tests by matching their paths against a set of patterns.

 Execution Order

-Tests are run in the following order:- Test files are executed sequentially (not in parallel)
+Tests run in the following order:- Test files run sequentially (not in parallel)

-- Within each file, tests run sequentially based on their definition order
+- Within each file, tests run sequentially in definition order